bose045/postprocessmd/README.md

 ## Description

-`plot_data.py` is a Python script for plotting data from log files with customizable options.
+`plot_data.py` is a Python script for plotting data from log files with customizable options, specially suitable for log files from lammps.
+You might have multiple data segments in the file.
+But the script will collect the data from the asked segment and plot them.

 ## Requirements